-James “Jay” Lewis, a senior executive with more than 20 years of experience in the energy sector, is speaking at 10:30 a.m.
-Friday, Nov.
+James “Jay” Lewis, a senior executive with more than 20 years of experience in the energy sector, spoke Friday, Nov.
 16, at Price Hall, 307 W. Brooks St., on the University of Oklahoma Norman campus.
-Lewis is presenting as part of the Michael F. Price College of Business distinguished speaker series.
+Lewis presented as part of the Michael F. Price College of Business distinguished speaker series.

 The inaugural Entrepreneurship Expo at the University of Oklahoma is officially a full-fledged community event, open to the public with complimentary admission.
-Hosted by the Michael F. Price College of Business’s Tom Love Division of Entrepreneurship and Economic Development at OU’s Tom Love Innovation Hub, the event is scheduled from 4 to 7 p.m.
-Thursday, Nov.
-15, to coincide with Global Entrepreneurship Week, slated for Nov.
+Hosted by the Michael F. Price College of Business’s Tom Love Division of Entrepreneurship and Economic Development at OU’s Tom Love Innovation Hub, the event was held Thursday, Nov.
+15, and coincided with Global Entrepreneurship Week, slated for Nov.
 12-18.

 Gamers of all ages and skill levels were invited to participate in the inaugural Sooner Extra Life gaming marathon Nov.
 2-3 at the Tom Love Innovation Hub on University of Oklahoma Research Campus in Norman, and Nov.
 4 at Sooner Mall’s Immersion House and Loot and XP in the Normandy Creek Shopping Center.
 The weekend event included video games on multiple consoles and virtual reality, as well as board and role-playing games.
 A donation of $10 was suggested, and all proceeds for the weekend benefited the Children’s Hospital Foundation.